-LAP Policy SEA Objecti ve ı ı Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) NH1: In seeking to protect and enhance the natural environment, the Council will seek to; Protect natural heritage sites designated in National and European legislation, specifically the Rivers Nore and River Barrow SAC (See NH2); Designate an appropriate riverside buffer that protects the integrity of the SAC and assists in the management of flood risk; Protect and conserve non-designated habitats and species; and Protect and incorporate existing biodiversity features such as hedgerows and surface water features into the design and construction of new development and public realm and enhancing the biodiversity value of existing open spaces.
-V • V × • V • • (1) Policy seeks to protect designated habitats and species.
+LAP Policy SEA Objecti ve SEA Objective 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) Improvements to and provision of lighting and seating; Improvements to the relationship between development and open spaces particularly where this provides for active ground floor uses, overlooking and natural surveillance; and Improved landscaping that creates spaces for formal and informal recreational activity.
+NH1: In seeking to protect and enhance the natural environment, the Council will seek to: Protect natural heritage sites designated in National and European legislation, specifically the Rivers Nore and River Barrow SAC (See NH2); Designate an appropriate riverside buffer that protects the integrity of the SAC and assists in the management of flood risk; Protect and conserve non-designated habitats and species; and Protect and incorporate existing biodiversity features such as hedgerows and surface water features into the design and construction of new development and public realm and enhancing the biodiversity value of existing open spaces.
+V V V V ~ · V ✓ (1) Policy seeks to protect designated habitats and species.
 (2) Protection and improvement of Callan's natural environment should help improve human health.
 (3) (4) (5) Protection and enhancement of the natural environment should protect and improve the quality of groundwater and river water.
 (6) Policy seeks to manage risk of flood with the provision of a riverside buffer.
 (7) Policy seeks to protect hedgerows.
 (8) Policy should see the protection of historical and natural landscapes.
 (9) This policy is likely to have positive indirect benefits to soil quality.
-NH2: The Kings River which forms part of the Rivers Nore and River Barrow SAC has considerable potential for both waterside and landside to be used as recreational asset for the town and the Local Area Plan will seek to promote the natural amenity potential of this site subject to: To protection of this site in accordance with National and European legislation ensuring that any development in or near the SAC will avoid any significant adverse impact on the features for which the site has been √ √ · ~ 0 V 0 V · Policy aims to protect natural habitats and species.
-Policy encourages recreational uses, thus contributing towards improved human health in the long term.
-(4) Policy aims to protect the natural environment of the river, which should include protection of groundwater and river water quality.
-Policy looks to promote recreational uses waterside, thus providing a buffer from
+NH2: The Kings River which forms part of the Rivers Nore and River Barrow SAC has considerable potential for both waterside and landside to be used as recreational asset for the town and the Local Area Plan will seek to promote the natural amenity potential of this site subject to: To protection of this site in accordance with National and European legislation ensuring that any development in or near the SAC will avoid any significant adverse impact on the features for which the site has been designated; ✓ ✓ ~ ~ 0 ~ 0 √ ✓ (1) Policy aims to protect natural habitats and species.
+(2) Policy encourages recreational uses, thus contributing towards improved human health in the long term.
+(3) (4) Policy aims to protect the natural environment of the river, which should include protection of groundwater and river water quality.
+(6) Policy looks to promote recreational uses